vaish-shankar1/Summer-of-SQL/README.md

 # Summer of SQL - Challenges

-A collection of SQL challenges created by Will Sutton.
-These hands-on exercises were designed to build practical SQL skills by exploring a wide range of functions and techniques, primarily using Snowflake.
+A collection of SQL challenges created by Will Sutton to develop practical, real-world SQL skills.
+The exercises cover a broad range of SQL functions and problem-solving patterns, with a primary focus on Snowflake.

 | Case Study | Topic | Challenge / Data | Solution |
 | :--- | :--- | :--- | :--- |